Credit Suisse mulls cutting thousands of jobs globally, report says | Business

 Credit Suisse mulls cutting thousands of jobs globally, report says

+The rating agency said that a further restructuring plan after the strategic review will give rise to material execution risk, particularly if the restructuring requires material costs given the bank's weak earnings generation.
 Late in July, Credit Suisse reported a 1.59 billion Swiss franc ($1.65 billion) second-quarter loss, badly missing market expectations.
-Also last month, Credit Suisse named asset management boss Ulrich Koerner its new chief exeutive.

 The bank has been tightening controls after suffering billions in losses via risk-management and compliance blunders.